Anmol-In-Verse/ColabAutomationServer/README.md

 ---

 ## 👋 Contributing
 PRs and issues welcome!
-This is an early-stage tool designed for automation lovers, bot creators, and testing flows with Google Colab notebooks.
+This is an early-stage tool designed for automation flows with Google Colab notebooks.

 ---